Future Value of Annuity Calculator

 Why Does This Matter for Retirement Planning?

 Many people find it genuinely surprising how much regular contributions can grow over time.
 Even modest monthly payments, held over decades, can accumulate into a significant sum.
 That is the power of compounding at work.
 It can help to think of each payment not just as a saving, but as a seed earning its own interest.
 The earlier those payments start, the longer each one has to grow.
-This is worth considering when thinking about pension contributions or long-term savings habits.
+This is worth noting when thinking about pension contributions or long-term savings habits.

 One thing people often overlook is the difference between nominal and real returns.
 An interest rate looks more impressive before inflation is factored.
 Another common oversight is assuming the rate stays constant throughout.
 In practice, rates fluctuate.
 These figures are best treated as illustrations rather than predictions.
 One approach is to run the calculator with a few different rate assumptions to get a broader sense of the range of possible outcomes.